devSaadRaja/devSaadRaja/README.md

 <img align="right" alt="decentralized" width="300" src="https://i.pinimg.com/originals/c4/d8/d7/c4d8d7f9e12230e974cb918678b161b4.gif" />

 - 👨🏻‍💻 I've been immersed in the world of Smart Contract Development and Integration for over a year now.
-- 💡 I really enjoy learning about new technologies, creating new software solutions, and putting my heart into working on Blockchain and Web3 development.
+- 💡 I enjoy learning about new technologies, creating new software solutions, and putting my heart into working on Blockchain and Web3 development.
-- ✍ I’m currently learning **Node.js** and working on **SMX Protocol - a Synthetix and Kwenta fork**.
+- ✍ I’m currently working on **SMX Protocol - a Synthetix and Kwenta fork**.
 - 📈 In my free time, I read about what's new in the market.
 - 🎨 As a hobby, I love to play guitar and make generative art.